-As the name suggests, this exhibition looks at the human spirit and how the interior regions of self and society are reflected in the processes and features of the desert Southwest.
+Two fine art photographers, Patrick O’Brien and Cyd Peroni, and two poets, Lois Roma-Deeley and Rosemarie Dombrowski, collaborated over a period of 18 months to create Geology of Spirit, an exhibition that looks at how the processes and features of the desert Southwest mirror the human spirit.
 The artists have rejected the typical landscape motif to use the visual and poetic metaphors of birth/death, wet/dry, shadow/light, and negative/positive space, to speak to two central themes:

-Going outside a traditional pairing of photographer with poet to create the work, Cyd, Patrick, Lois, and Rosemarie decided to try collaboration as one.
-Initially, poets were asked to respond to a large group of photographs to produce 10 poems.
-Lois and Rosemarie wrote 14 poems, which gave Cyd and Patrick the opportunity to create photos in response to their poetry.
+Going outside a traditional pairing of photographer with poet to create the work, Cyd, Patrick, Lois, and Rosemarie collaborated as one.
+Initially, poets were asked to respond to a large collection of photographs.
+Later in the process, the photographers had the opportunity to respond to the poetry.

 The process resulted in 14 groupings.
 Each grouping may be viewed as a singular piece of art that contains one poem and a series of photographs.